renebarto/baremetal/doc/tutorials/02-setting-up-a-project.md

 and stored in variable `TARGET_NAME`
 - Line 18: The property value is printed
 - Line 20: The action to be taken is printed
-- Line 21-26: A custom CMake command is created
+- Line 21-27: A custom CMake command is created
   - Its output is `${DEPLOYMENT_DIR}/${CONFIG_DIR}/${target}/${image}`.
 This uses the variables `DEPLOYMENT_DIR` and `CONFIG_DIR` defined before, and then adds the name of the application project as a directory, and then the image name
 So the final path will be `deploy/Debug/02-setting-up-a-project/kernel8.img`
+  - The first command to be performed make sure that the deployment directory exists.
+This uses CMake itself, to make sure this coommand is platform independent
-  - The command to be performed uses the `CMAKE_OBJCOPY` tool specified in the toolchain file
+  - The second command to be performed uses the `CMAKE_OBJCOPY` tool specified in the toolchain file
   - The command depends on our application project.
 The actual command run will be `aarch64-none-elf-objcopy output/Debug/bin/02-setting-up-a-project.elf -O binary deploy/Debug/02-setting-up-a-project/kernel8.img`
-- Line 28-30: A custom CMake target `02-setting-up-a-project-image` is created, that depends on the output of the command just created.
+- Line 29-31: A custom CMake target `02-setting-up-a-project-image` is created, that depends on the output of the command just created.

 This may all seem complex, but this functionality can be used again later on by simply changing the parameters.